 It’s much easier for 10 cells each working half as hard to keep the power level up.
 The tougher the task, the harder it is for 5 cells to maintain the same power level as 10 cells.

 It’s a similar story when you test runtime.
 In theory, a 4.0Ah battery should give you exactly twice the runtime of a 2.0Ah battery.
 However, you actually get a bit more than that.
-Check out the details in this test.
+We found that amp-hours affect runtime in a big way.